-9.3.
+2.7.3.
 Binding an interceptor to a bean

-This specification extends the Java Interceptors specification and defines:
+This specification extends the Jakarta Interceptors specification and defines:

-- additional restrictions about the type of bean to which an interceptor can be bound, and - · how the container must behave if a definition error is encountered, and - · how interceptors are bound using stereotypes.
+- additional restrictions about the type of bean to which an interceptor can be bound, and - how the container must behave if a definition error is encountered, and - how interceptors are bound using stereotypes.

-Interceptor bindings may be used to associate interceptors with any managed bean that is not a decorator.
+Interceptor bindings may be used to associate interceptors with any managed bean.